ICF South Scotland and RSFS: Rig of Airie New Woodland Creation & Glenlee Champion Trees

 In the afternoon you will visit Glenlee Estate.

-Glenlee Park extends to some 30 acres of policy woodlands and old parkland.
+Glenlee Park extends to some 12ha of policy woodlands and old parkland.
 The specimen conifers, some dating back to 1860’s, owe much of their reputation to the late Alan Mitchell of the Forestry Commission, who measured the trees over a 30-year period and wrote an article about them for the magazine Scottish Forestry in 1979.
 More recently comprehensive measuring was done in November 2016 by the Tree Register, although they could not get accurate heights for the big larch and two of the biggest Douglas-firs near the waterfall.
-However, they were measured at 51 and 46 metres in 1998, as well as the larch at 47 metres, which has since lost its tip and thus unfortunately its champion title.
+However, they were measured at 51 and 46 metres in 1998, as well as the larch at 47 meters, which has since lost its tip and thus, unfortunately, its champion title.

 - Champion specimens